Golf Handicap Index® Explained

 Called a ‘stroke index allocation’ this is a ranking of the holes based on difficulty, the 1st handicap hole is the hardest one to score par on and the 18th is the easiest.

-• What is a course handicap?
+What is a course handicap?

-What is a course handicap and how is it different than my handicap index?
+What is a course handicap and how is it different than my Handicap Index?

 This is the number of strokes needed to play to the level of a par golfer on a particular course/set of tees.
-Unlike your personal handicap index, your course handicap is a whole number.
-It basically adjusts your personal handicap index to the course and tees you are playing.
+Unlike your personal Handicap Index, your course handicap is a whole number.
+It basically adjusts your personal Handicap Index to the course and tees you are playing.

-The GHIN mobile app has a course handicap calculator – enter your handicap index and the slope rating of the tees you plan to play and it will give you the resultant course handicap.
+The USGA mobile app has a course handicap calculator – enter your handicap index and the slope rating of the tees you plan to play and it will give you the resultant course handicap.
 Example: your handicap index is 21.4 and the slope rating of the course tees you are playing is 120, the calculator will tell you that your course handicap is 23.
 This means if the course is a par-72 course, add 72+23 = 95, then 95 is your par-equivalent score.

 The USGA also has an online calculator.

-• What is a Net Score?
+What is a Net Score?

 When you play a round of golf, the total number of strokes you take is your ‘gross score’.
 The ‘net score’ is determined by subtracting the course handicap from the gross score.
 Following the above example: you play a round and your gross score is 95, subtract your course handicap 23, your net score is 72.
 That is a net par!

-• What is maximum hole score?
+What is maximum hole score?

 What is the maximum # of strokes I would post on a hole?